drewsmith/drewsmith.github.io/_posts/2017-12-26-Docker_Notes.md

 Managing addresses across multiple hosts on separate physical networks while providing routing to the underling swarm networks.
 This is less of an issue on a single host.

 Network drivers enable IPAM through DHCP drivers or plugin drivers

+## Security

+### Signing
+* Signed through push process
+* Use `export DOCKER_CONTENT_TRUST=[1|0]` to enable/disable

+### Identity Roles (UCP)

+* NONE - no access to swarm
+* VIEW ONLY - VIEW but cannot C, U, D
+* RESTRICTED - ability to edit resources , but not run containers/services (cannot mount or exec)
+* SCHEDULER - view nodes and schedule workloads.
+Needs additional permissions to perform other tasks
+* FULL - full access to user's resources. cannot see other user's resources